-cat-b are the ukrainian modelling agency taking the country’s unique youth to the world
+cat-b is the ukrainian modeling agency taking the country’s unique youth to the world

-We sat down with Cat-b’s founders Marija Pogrebniak and Anja Borovska to talk strange beauty, the moon, falling in love, and flowers in Kyiv.
+We sat down with Cat-b’s founders Marija Pogrebniak and Anja Borovska to talk strange beauty, the moon, falling in love, and flowers in Kiev.

-Kyiv-based Cat-b casting agency has existed for less than year.
-But, part of the beating heart of Kyiv's underground fashion revolution, they represent a diverse gang of Ukrainian models and nodels, and promote the city's alternative youth and new post-soviet reality; they work closely with their generation of designers to represent their city and country honestly within the global fashion industry.
+Kiev-based Cat-b casting agency has existed for less than year.
+But, part of the beating heart of Kiev's underground fashion revolution, the agency represents a diverse gang of Ukrainian models and "nodels" and promote the city's alternative youth and new post-soviet reality.
+Cat-b works closely with its generation of designers to represent its city and country honestly within the global fashion industry.

-Founded by Marija Pogrebniak and Anja Borovska, with Cat-b, the duo stake a claim beyond basic beauty, searching for something transcendent, out of the ordinary, something with depth and feeling.
-Cat-b are part of a new generation of agencies from across the world who are disregarding unrealistic, unattainable, homogenous visions of beauty, and representing a new reality in fashion.
+With Cat-b, founded by Marija Pogrebniak and Anja Borovska, the agency stakes a claim beyond basic beauty by searching for something transcendent, out of the ordinary — something with depth and feeling.
+Cat-b is part of a new generation of agencies from across the world disregarding unrealistic, unattainable homogenous visions of beauty and representing a new reality in fashion.

 We sat down with Marija and Anja to find out more.